PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

-# GNOME 45 and above try this GDM-Extension https://github.com/PRATAP-KUMAR/gdm-extension
+# GNOME 45 and above please dont use this script, instead try this GDM-Extension https://github.com/PRATAP-KUMAR/gdm-extension

 # ubuntu-gdm-set-background